Have you ever seen mealybugs on houseplants or on other ornamental plants in the landscape?

 Check for mealybugs frequently and treat repeatedly to be certain of killing them all.

 Treat Mealybugs On Orchids With Homemade Insecticidal Soap

-Make a mild spray using a liter of distilled water and a teaspoonful of organic liquid castile soap.
+Make a mealybug treatment using a mild spray using a liter of distilled water and a teaspoonful of organic liquid castile soap.
 Doctor Bronner’s makes a good product.

 Spraying alcohol will help kill off mealybug eggs.

 Spray affected orchids lightly, early in the day.
 Be sure they are in an area that has bright, indirect light and good air circulation so that the spray will dry thoroughly.